James C. Rahn

 John Locke's Politics of Moral Consensus, Cambridge University Press, 2005

 Fred Oaks came to The Kern Family Foundation in May 2005.
-He directs a division of the Faith, Work, and Economics Program called the Kern Pastors Network, which is dedicated to growing the numbers and influence of pastors and churches actively integrating faith, work, and economics for ministry that produces human flourishing.
+He directs a division of the Faith, Work, and Economics Program called Made to Flourish, which is dedicated to growing the numbers and influence of pastors and churches actively integrating faith, work, and economics for ministry that produces human flourishing.
 By God's grace, Kern Pastors are becoming in increasing measure pastors who are spiritually whole, relationally healthy, pastorally prepared, and culturally engaged.
 The network is related to the Kern Scholars Initiative through which the Foundation provides grants to eight evangelical seminaries in support of scholarships awarded to Master of Divinity students called to pastor or plant U.S. congregations.
-Fred advises on all aspects of the development, implementation, and evaluation of the Foundation’s initiatives related to pastoral ministry.
+Oaks advises on all aspects of the development, implementation, and evaluation of the Foundation’s initiatives related to pastoral ministry.

 Bachelor of Arts, Augustana College Rock Island, Ill.